Guide to the Business School Capstone Project - Types & Examples

 The final presentation is also a factor, as this is where the candidate demonstrates what they learned, or didn’t, through the course of the capstone.

-It’s rare that an MBA candidate will fail their capstone project.
+An MBA candidate will rarely fail their capstone project.
 After all, they’ve made it through practically an entire MBA program up until then.
 Even if the project is a failure from a business point of view, an MBA candidate will likely still be able to effectively analyze where and why the project failed, and what lessons can be learned from that failure going forward.

 Examples of MBA Capstone Projects